 How is Fpnotebook supported financially?

 The fpnotebook website since around 2000, has been supported by advertising.
-The website has enough traffic to warrant its own server at $6000 per year, while software and other fees push my out of pocket expenses over $10,000 per year to run the site.
+The website has enough traffic to warrant its own server at a cost approaching $1000 per month, while software and other fees push my out of pocket expenses over $10,000 per year to run the site.
 Advertising revenue has been dwindling over time, but it still pays the bills, and allows me to maintain the website at no cost to its users.

 The iphone/Android versions of FPnotebook have been built by Atmoapps and include the same content from the fpnotebook website.
 Atmoapps is a small physician owned company with a very talented group of dedicated developers.
 They have produced quality applications for many medical publishers including Tarascon and Sanford Guide.
 This level of quality, application maintenance, support and updates are not free.
 Advertising on mobile would be intrusive, and therefore the applications are supported by a subscription model.